 Saturday Detention: Saturday detention will be assigned by the principal or assistant principal for serious infractions or for continuous or willful disregard for school rules/regulations.
 An assigned Saturday detention may be rescheduled one time for just cause with the permission of the assistant principal.
-Similar to school excused absences; proper documentation must be presented prior to a scheduled Saturday detention so that the detention can be rescheduled.
+Similar to school excused absences, proper documentation must be presented prior to a scheduled Saturday detention so that the detention can be rescheduled.
 In the event an unforeseen emergency occurs the night before or the morning of the scheduled detention, call 973-697-3535.
 Please identify the student and the emergency.
 Documentation verifying the emergency must be brought to the assistant principal's office on Monday morning.
-Failure to attend an assigned Saturday detention will result in additional Saturday detentions and or out of school suspension in addition to serving the original Saturday detentions.
-Not providing documentation will be considered as a failure to attend and result in additional Saturday detentions and or out of school suspension in addition to serving the original Saturday detentions and or out of school suspension in addition to serving the original Saturday detentions and or out of school suspension in addition to serving the original Saturday detentions and or out of school suspension in addition to serving the original Saturday detentions and or out of school suspension in addition to serving the original Saturday detentions and or out of school suspension in addition to serving the original Saturday detentions and or out of school suspension in addition to serving the original Saturday detentions and or out of school suspension in addition to serving the original Saturday detentions and or out of school suspension in addition to serving the original Saturday Detention.
+Failure to attend an assigned Saturday detention will result in additional Saturday detentions and or out of school suspension in addition to serving the original Saturday detention.
+Not providing documentation will be considered as a failure to attend and result in additional Saturday detentions and or out of school suspension in addition to serving the original Saturday Detention.

-- Students must report to the front door of Jefferson Township High School no later than 7:45 a.m. - Transportation to and from Saturday detention is the responsibility of the parent/guardian.
+- Students must report to the front door of Jefferson Township High School. no later than 7:45 a.m. - Transportation to and from Saturday detention is the responsibility of the parent/guardian.
 Student drivers should allow sufficient time for unforeseen traffic problems and park in Parking Lot A. - Students will not be permitted to enter detention after 8:00 a.m.
 Doors will be locked. - Parent/guardian may not leave until the supervising administrator reviews that the student has sufficient and appropriate work and materials. - Students will be escorted to the cafeteria and are not permitted to go to their lockers.
 Plan ahead the Friday before the scheduled detention. - Students need to bring sufficient school related work for the three-hour duration, as well as, pens, pencils, paper, and school issued laptop.
 The school will not provide an additional laptop for students to complete work.
 Failure to bring sufficient work or supplies will result in students either being turned away or removed from detention. - Sleeping, eating, or drinking is prohibited.
 In the event a student has medical dietary concerns, this must be made known to the Assistant Principal at the time the detention is assigned. - Personal electronic devices are prohibited.
 Cell phones must be turned off and put away. - Restroom breaks are at 9:00 and 10:00 a.m. - Students work in silence. - Failure to comply with the above regulations will result in removal from the detention and further disciplinary actions.